Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 | Z-score | 2.7466 |
 | Critical Z (α=0.05) | 1.645 |
 | Decision | 2.75 > 1.645 → ✅ Reject H₀ |

+**Decision:** Since the Z-score (2.75) exceeds the critical value (1.645), we reject the null hypothesis (H₀), indicating that the campaign has a statistically significant positive impact.

 </details>